Call now in confidence immediate help & advice 24/7

 During the intervention, each member will provide examples of the addiction and how it has affected them.
 These statements will be carefully planned and practised beforehand so everyone knows exactly what they will say.

-Some people do not respond well to interventions and may end up pulling further away from family and friends.
-In these situations, the CRAFT approach [45] to intervention may be more effective.
+Some people do not respond well to interventions and, instead of seeking drug and alcohol rehab, may actually end up pulling further away from family and friends.

-Community Reinforcement and Family Training (CRAFT) is focused on the family members of those struggling with addiction, as they are best placed to help and support the affected person.
+Community Reinforcement And Family Training (CRAFT) is focused on the family members of those struggling with addiction, as they are best placed to help and support the affected person.

 This can be an extremely important step, as the influence of loved ones [46] can often be just as important as peer conditions and genetics in causing addiction, or indeed any of the many different causes of addiction.